-🗘 System : 🕫 Syste em Update : 🗟 Uploading From File Please Upload Soft ware Version file you want to update: [ Invalid Version of System files.
+🗱 System : 🔁 Syste m Update : 👔 Uploading From File Please Upload Soft vare Version file you want to update: [ŋ Invalid Version of System files.
 It must be equal or greater that version on unit.
-Click cancel upload button and try again.
-Files] • wohler_ivam_1_3_9 919476_v1.1.12.wx - 60149760 bytes × System Update × Cancel Upload
+Click cancel upload button and try again. • wohler_ivam_1_3_9 19476_v1.1.12.wx - 60149760 bytes × System Update Cancel Upload

-Wohler IAM-12G-SDI E Hone Dashboard Le Preset Management Sphern Schup Lat Audio Meters System Update Version on Unit: 1.6.44 Normal System Update : 1 Software Upgrade in Progress Configuration Marce IP Address Adgress Preferences Import/Duport Prevent System V System V System V Annote System Update Factory Reset Reboot System Software Upgrade In Progress Invalid md5sum for release file.
-Please confirm md5sum file exists for the release file.
+Wohler ivam1-3 E Hone

+Dashboard System Update Version on Unit: 1.6.44 Home

+🎝 Preset Management

+OC System : Or System Update : 1 Software Upgrade in Progress

+Configuration 👻 Software Upgrade In Progress

+🚓 Mgest IP Address

+System Preferences

+#1 Import/Export Presets

+OC System 🛩

+👽 Remote System Update

+Invalid md5sum for release file.
+Please confirm md5sum

+Reboot System file exists for the release file.

 Copyright © 2019-2021 Wohler Technologies, Inc. All rights reserved.

 3. At this point, wait for the update to complete.
-It may take several minutes, but it is critical not to disturb the iVAM1-12G or the Web GUI until the update process is complete.
-When it is complete, the iVAM1-12G will restart.
+It may take several minutes, but it is critical not to disturb the iVAM1-3 or the Web GUI until the update process is complete.
+When it is complete, the iVAM1-3 will restart.